In-grid-collective/servPubWiki/Workshop/02-Network Anatomy + Local Setup on Pi.md

 We will start with an overview of servpub to introduce different elements of internet infrastructure and associated terms.

 ---

-This will be followed by an introduction to the tools for working with the wiki2print pi on a local network, before later moving onto mounting the raspberry pi into the Virtual Private Network accessible online.

 | __Local__ Devices in __Local__ Area Networks |  Remote Devices on the Public Internet  |
 | ----------- | ----------- |